/

 The Gold Standard or Just Overpriced?

-In a market where plenty of providers still build in annual rises, Zen pitches itself as the calm, grown-up option.
-Zen says it has been a Which?
-Recommended broadband provider for five years running, and it now sells broadband across multiple networks including Openreach and CityFibre.
-It also includes a static IP on home broadband and leans hard into UK-based support, which will appeal to home workers, gamers and anyone tired of being bounced between scripts.
-The real question is whether that premium price still feels worth it in March 2026.
+Zen is aimed at customers who would rather pay a bit more for predictable pricing, useful extras and stronger support than chase the absolute cheapest monthly deal.
+Zen says it is now a Which?
+Recommended broadband provider for the sixth year running, and it sells broadband across multiple networks including Openreach and CityFibre.
+It also includes a static IP on home broadband and highlights UK-based support, which will appeal to home workers, gamers and anyone who wants more control over their connection.
+The real question is whether that premium still feels worth it in June 2026.

 RELIABILITY